draganbk/react-native-threads/README.md

 ## Example App
-Included in this repository is a simple example application demonstrating basic usage of react-native-threads.
+Included in this repository is a simple example application demonstrating basic usage of rn-threads.
 Look at `examples/SimpleExample/README.md` for instructions on running it.
 Here's how the app looks with the Reactotron debugger:

 ![SimpleExample Screen Capture](https://raw.githubusercontent.com/traviskn/react-native-threads/master/media/simplethreadexample.gif)